westerndigitalcorporation/riscv-fw-infrastructure/README.md

 ### Building for source
 - #### Preparations
-    - Add the environment variable RISCV_TC_ROOT - set it to the *[Toolchain-root]* with the following command:

-          $ sudo -H gedit /etc/environment

-          RISCV_TC_ROOT=/path to [Toolchain-root]

-    - Reboot your machine for changes to take affect
     - Launch Eclipse MCU - [Eclipse-MCU-root]/eclipse
     - Import WD firmware code:
     	- From 'Eclipse MCU' menu bar select *File* -> *Import*